 - Smile in their eyes, as well as their mouth

-- Ideally, are communicating with someone who looks like one of your clients
+- Ideally, include someone who looks like your clients

 - Seem to be enjoying themselves!